apurin/js-frontend-backend-example/README.md

 # Step-by-step example of simple JS backend and frontend with explanations
-To properly view markdown documents (`*.md`, like this one) in VSCode you should press `CTRL + SHIFT + V`.
+To properly view [Markdown](https://en.wikipedia.org/wiki/Markdown) documents (`*.md`, like this one) in the VSCode you should press `CTRL + SHIFT + V`.

-This manual consists of several steps.
-Each step is stored in a separate folder in its final state along detailed manual how it was done in `readme.md`.
+This manual consists of several sections.
+Each section is stored in a separate folder in its final state along with detailed manual describing how it was done in `readme.md`.

-Every next step is based on results of previous, so you could either see end result or move along every step with your own project.
+Every next section is based on the results of the previous section.

 Contents are: